sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory$ Initial Attack Vectors/Cracking Our Captured Hashes.md

-We can copy any has
+We can copy any hash from our previous captured hash while using responder